If you follow a vegetarian/vegan diet, you probably know how to make black beans from scratch. And if you don’t, you should.

 - 2 dried bay leaves (optional)

-- Give your dried or soaked beans a quick rinse under water in a mesh strainer.
+- Strain the beans and give them a quick rinse under water in a mesh strainer.

-- Add beans + all other ingredients to a large sauce pot and bring to a boil over high heat.
+- Add beans + all other ingredients to a pressure cooker, stir to combine, secure on the lid, and set to pressure cook on high for 8 minutes.

-- Remove from heat and serve right away.
-Alternatively, cool on the stove top until mildly warm then transfer to a large lidded container to be kept in then fridge for up to five days or in the freezer for up to 3 months.
+- Serve while fresh or cool in the cooker – lid off – until the beans are cool enough to handle.
+Transfer to a large lidded container and keep in then fridge for up to five days or in the freezer for up to 3 months.

-- Eat alongside brown rice, stuffed into a burrito, on top of toast, inside a baked sweet potato, form into black bean burgers (recipe coming soon!), or blitz in the food processor to make re-fried beans – the options are limitless.
+- Eat alongside rice, stuffed into a burrito, inside a baked sweet potato, or blitz in the food processor to make re-fried beans – the options are limitless.